 (b) at or before the hour of nomination, the required deposit is lodged with the Returning Officer by or on behalf of the candidate in money or by a cheque drawn by a financial institution upon itself and payable to the Electoral Commissioner.

-(2) Unless a greater amount is prescribed, $250 is the “required deposit” for the purposes of subsection (1)(b).
+(2) Unless a greater amount is prescribed, $250 is the required deposit for the purposes of subsection (1)(b).

 [Section 81 inserted by No. 43 of 1996 s.
 9; amended by No. 24 of 2000 s.
 50.]